Cuppixx/Cuppixx.github.io/README.md

 ##### Key Contributions

-- _Solo Development_
+- _Solo development._

 ##### Challenges & Solutions

-- _None_
+- _None._

 The project itself wasn't what I would consider difficult; there were no challenges that caused me to get stuck during development.
 However, a few notable features, while not challenging, were interesting to implement.
 One of these was a recursive algorithm that searches through the project’s file structure to collect any images the user has provided, allowing for a highly flexible file structure.
 No matter how complex or nested, it will return every image.
 This project was also my very first Godot asset/addon, but thanks to the documentation and my general understanding of how Godot assets work, it served as an easy and smooth introduction to Godot development.

 ##### Results & Impact

-- _As of October 2nd, 2024, the project has received a total of 3 stars on GitHub._
+- _As of October 2024, the project has received a total of 3 stars on GitHub._
 - _Throughout its development the project has had over 300 unique visitors, according to GitHub's traffic tool._
 - _After the last commit, the project had an averaged 1 to 2 unique visitors every two weeks, again based on data from GitHub's traffic tool._
 - _Feedback from various Twitch users in the Software and Game Development category has been positive.
 They noted that the plugin looks visually clean and professional.
 The overall concept was well received, and several streamers mentioned they enjoy using it._